 - Call your healthcare provider and follow their advice on what to do next.
 Do not go to the Emergency Room unless your provider tells you to do so.

 - If you have a job or go to school, let them know that you are sick.
 Do not go to work or school.

-The information on this page is taken from the National Association of Chronic Disease Directors fact sheet entitled "Chronic Disease and COVID-19: What You Need to Know."
-The entire fact sheet, which includes additional facts about COVID-19, is available as a PDF file.
-Download the fact sheet.
+Please Note: This COVID-19 information is taken from the National Association of Chronic Disease Directors fact sheet entitled "Chronic Disease and COVID-19: What You Need to Know."
+The entire fact sheet, which includes additional facts about COVID-19, is available for download as a PDF file.

 Additional COVID-19 Resources

 - Michigan.gov/Coronavirus (website from the Michigan Department of Health and Human Services)

 - CDC.gov/Coronavirus (website from the Centers for Disease Control and Prevention)